LedLino/Phaser.js/README.md

 ## How does it work?

-This framework is made of 2 files: Phaser.js and Phaser.php Phaser.js contains functions that can help you make dynamic requests to the server, fetch the results and update the HTML elements in the browser in a very easy way.
+This framework is made of 2 files: Warp.js and Warp.php Warp.js contains functions that can help you make dynamic requests to the server, fetch the results and update the HTML elements in the browser in a very easy way.

-Requests should be done to specific php files in the server that will include the Phaser.php file.
+Requests should be done to specific php files in the server that will include the Warp.php file.
 This file contains functions that will get the data requested and modify the HTML in very few steps.

 ## How to use it?

-- Create a folder on the root of your website called 'phaser' and move Phaser.js and Phaser.php in there
+- Create a folder on the root of your website called 'phaser' and move Warp.js and Warp.php in there
-- Include the Phaser.js in your HTML file (or the file that will be loaded in the browser):
+- Include the Warp.js in your HTML file (or the file that will be loaded in the browser):
 ```html
 <script src="phaser/phaser.js"></script>
 ```